History of South Africa: Democratic period (1994–present)

 From 26–29 April 1994, the South African population voted in the first universal suffrage general elections.
 The African National Congress won, well ahead of the governing National Party and the Inkatha Freedom Party.
 The Democratic Party and Pan Africanist Congress, among others, formed a parliamentary opposition in the country's first non-racial parliament.
 Nelson Mandela was elected as President on 9 May 1994 and formed a Government of National Unity, consisting of the ANC, the National Party and Inkatha.
 On 10 May 1994 Mandela was inaugurated as South Africa's new President in Pretoria with Thabo Mbeki and F. W. De Klerk as his vice-presidents.
 The Government of National Unity lapsed at the end of the first parliament sitting in 1999, with the ANC becoming the sole party in power while maintaining a strategic alliance with the Congress of South African Trade Unions (COSATU) and the South African Communist Party.
 After considerable debate, and following submissions from advocacy groups, individuals and ordinary citizens, the Parliament enacted a new Constitution and Bill of Rights in 1996.
 The death penalty was abolished, land reform and redistribution policies were introduced, and equitable labour laws legislated.

 The ANC had risen to power on the strength of a socialist agenda embodied in a Freedom Charter, which was intended to form the basis of ANC social, economic and political policies.
 The Charter decreed that "the national wealth of our country, the heritage of South Africans, shall be restored to the people; the mineral wealth beneath the soil, the banks and monopoly industry shall be transferred to the ownership of the people".
 ANC icon Nelson Mandela, asserted in a statement released on 25 January 1990: "The nationalisation of the mines, banks and monopoly industries is the policy of the ANC, and a change or modification of our views in this regard is inconceivable."

 Following the ANC's electoral victory in 1994, the eradication of mass poverty through nationalisation was never implemented.
 The ANC-led government, in a historic reversal of policy, adopted neoliberalism instead.
 A wealth tax on the super-rich to fund developmental projects was set aside, while domestic and international corporations, enriched by apartheid, were excused from any financial reparations.
 Large corporations were allowed to shift their main listings abroad.
 According to Solomon Johannes Terreblanche, a South African academic economist, the government's concessions to big business represented "treacherous decisions that [will] haunt South Africa for generations to come".
+In the 2024 national election the African National Congress (ANC) failed to secure more than 50% of the vote for the first time in the democratic era.